valiyyaddin/finalprojectphp/README.md

    - Optional notes
 3. Click "Save Driving Experience"
 4. Redirected to summary page with success message
+### Editing a Driving Experience

+1. Navigate to "View Summary"
+2. Click the ✏️ edit button next to any experience
+3. Form pre-populates with existing data
+4. Modify any fields as needed
+5. Click "Update Driving Experience"
+6. Changes saved and redirected to summary

+### Deleting a Driving Experience

+1. Navigate to "View Summary"
+2. Click the 🗑️ delete button next to any experience
+3. Confirmation page shows experience details
+4. Click "Yes, Delete This Experience" to confirm
+5. Or click "Cancel, Keep This Experience" to abort
+6. Redirected to summary with appropriate message
 ### Viewing Summary

 1. Navigate to "View Summary"